SMSpp-Project/tools/tssb_solver/ldld/README.md

     ./run-campaign results/<name>         # every method on every instance python plot_ldld.py results/<name>    # figures and tables.tex

+`instances.txt` lists the instances with the arguments of the generator.
+They are PyPSA networks, written by the generators in `gen/` and converted by pypsa2smspp.
+The scaling axis grows the thermal family in units (10, 20, 50,
-`instances.txt` lists the instances with the arguments of the generator: the thermal family is swept along one axis at a time (units, horizon, scenarios, buses) around a common point, so that each figure reads one axis.
+100) and horizon (a day, a week and a month at hourly resolution), with 5 seeds at each size, whose spread the figures and tables report; the other axes sweep one parameter at a time (scenarios, buses) around a common point, so that each figure reads one axis.
 The last axis is that of the three-stage trees (`ttr_` instances, by `gen/gen_thermal_tree.py`): the outer stage is the climate year, which scales the availability of the renewables, the inner one the demand, drawn